Saxo Markets Review: What Makes This Online Brokerage Stand Out?

 |Available bonds include Euro, US, Emerging Markets and Corporate|

-Despite Saxo's low fees and wide ranging offerings, investors that are interested in trading CFDs or exclusively trading international or U.S. stocks may occasionally find better commission rates from one of the other leading online brokerages.
+Despite Saxo's low fees and wide ranging offerings, investors that are exclusively trading international or U.S. stocks may occasionally find better commission rates from one of the other leading online brokerages.
 However, these are very specific preferences, and Saxo's fees still tend to beat the market averages, which makes it the best option for most investors.

 |* figures based on min. advertised spreads|